7 Unusual and Interesting Places to Visit in Pokhara, Nepal

 Seti River Gorge

-The park offers an unspoiled jungle foliage as well as excellent bird watching, however, if that experience doesn’t satisfy your thrill seeking urge, then you’ll be glad to learn that the Seti River is also an ideal place for kayaking and camping, particularly along its sandy shore.
-It might come as a surprise but in spite of the river’s glacial origins, its water is relatively warm, and so, you can even have a hypothermia-free swimming session if you opt to.
+The park offers unspoiled jungle foliage as well as excellent birdwatching.
+However, if that experience doesn’t satisfy your thrill-seeking urge, you’ll be glad to learn that the Seti River is also an ideal place for kayaking and camping, particularly along its sandy shore.
+It might come as a surprise, but in spite of the river’s glacial origins, its water is relatively warm, and so you can even have a hypothermia-free swimming session if you opt to.

-A bird view of the Seti River Gorge's gushing waters from the public park
+A bird's-eye view of the Seti River Gorge's gushing waters from the public park

 photography by: shankar s./ Flickr